 After some operations you will be advised not to eat for a few days to let your system heal.
-When your doctors are happy for you to take things by mouth, you will be given water to sip followed by the gradual introduction of a light diet then, after a few days, a normal diet.
+When your doctors are happy for you to use your mouth, you will be given water to sip followed by the gradual introduction of a

 What is a light diet?

-Generally this is soft, moist and easily digested food.
+A light diet is generally soft, moist and easily digested food.

 - White bread and butter or spread

 - Smooth apple juice or orange juice